Create index in MongoDB

 1. Select the field name from the dropdown list

-2. Specify a field if not exist in any document as index key then enter the field name in the input box.
+2. Specify a field that does not exist in any document as an index key, then enter the field name in the input box.

 3. To create a compound index, click Add Another Field.

-4. Use the dropdown to the right of each field name to specify the index type ascending, descending, 2dsphare and text.
+4. Use the dropdown to the right of each field name to specify the index type: ascending, descending, 2dsphere, and text.

 • Optional.
 Specify the index options